About the Minister's Student Council

 How do I get involved?

-Applications for the DOVES are open now and close on Monday 5 April 2021.
+Applications for the DOVES are now closed.

 A panel will view the submissions and invite shortlisted applicants to a video interview by three panellists including a student; teacher and department representative.